 There’s really no better way to be in charge of your weightlifting nutrition needs by having a structured meal plan.
 This will help you enhance your ability to lift increasing amounts of weights and have more discipline to consume the right kind of food at the right time, depending on your weight training fitness goals and body needs.

+That's it for now.
 If you guys want to see a major difference in your workout results then you have to make sure your diet is in sync with your lifting.
-Having just the flexibility, endurance and other technical skills are not enough to succeed, you also must be willing to put in the work in the nutrition department to maximize your muscles and strength gains.
+Having just the flexibility, endurance and other technical skills are not enough to succeed, you also must be willing to put in the work in the nutrition department to maximize your muscle and strength gains.